8/6/2025

 Jonathan Ho

 Got it.
 And just as a quick follow-up, can you talk a little bit about the pricing environment and what's maybe giving you the optimism that this can hold?
-Any additional call would be valuable.
+Any additional color would be valuable.
 Thank you.

 speaker